nickaggarwal/inferless-summarization/README.md

 # Facebook/Bart-Large-CNN

 Facebook's Bart-Large-CNN is a state of the art model for performing summarization.
-In this template we will use it to perform summarization using Inferless.
+You can use this template to import and run a Bart-Large-CNN model in the Inferless platform.

 ## Prerequisites
 - **Git**.
 You would need git installed on your system if you wish to customize the repo after forking.